 If you have been affected by cancer, Cancer Council Queensland can provide you with information regarding a range of support groups operating across Queensland.
-There are groups for most types of cancer, including breast, prostate, colorectal, lung and head and neck cancers as well as non-specific cancer support groups.
+There are groups for most types of cancer, including brain tumour, breast, prostate, colorectal, lung and head and neck cancers as well as non-specific cancer support groups.

 Support groups provide an opportunity for people to share their experiences and feelings with others who are going through similar experiences.
 The group leader or facilitator may lead a discussion about particular topics or experiences.

 A meeting could involve laughter, tears, empathy, love, acceptance and learning something new.
 Groups can also help participants become more informed about cancer-related topics, such as treatments, side effects, exercise and nutrition, relationships and life after cancer.
 Most groups regularly invite speakers to present topics of interest at meetings.
 Guest speakers may include doctors, nurses, psychologists, dietitians, naturopaths and pharmacists.

 Starting a support group

 Cancer Council Queensland acknowledges the importance of independent support groups in supporting those affected by cancer in the community, and is able to provide information and resources to new and existing support group leaders.

 Our key resource for support group leaders is Cancer Support Groups: A guide to setting up and maintaining a group.

 Cancer Council Queensland Support Group Recognition Scheme